 Within the Abbey Gateway there has also been considerable water damage.
 A new roof covering has solved this issue.
 High level stonework has been repaired especially on the turrets and parapets.
-Asbestos has been removed and the inside of the gate is being updated and reconfigured to allow for a better use of the space.
+Asbestos has been removed and the inside of the gate has been updated and reconfigured to allow for a better use of the space by Reading Museum.

 The conservation of the Ruins and Gateway is supported by the Heritage Lottery Fund and Reading Council.
 Historic England is funding the conservation of the refectory wall.

 Even after the current major conservation work is completed in spring 2018 there will always be a need to regularly monitor and maintain the Abbey Ruins and Gateway.
 As part of the current Reading Abbey Revealed project our architects will produce a 20 year management and maintenance plan identifying what surveys and routine maintenance will be required every year.
 These routine works will then be scheduled to take place annually after the worse of the winter weather and before invasive plants such as buddleia take root in spring.

 We have been setting up time-lapse cameras in various locations across the conservation site.
 We will update this page as the project progresses and more footage comes in.